-In the face of an unexpected emergency or a regular annoyance, many homeowners and residents don't know who to contact for help.
-Should they contact the community manager?
+Many homeowners and residents, when faced with emergency situations or everyday annoyances, aren't sure who they need to contact for help.
+Is it the property manager?
 A board member?
 A neighbor?
-Or should they call 911?
+Or even 911?
 It's important that all association members understand who is responsible for addressing each issue to ensure a speedy resolution and maintain the safety and security of the community.
-Use this guide to help answer the age-old question, "Who should I call?!"